Born on May 3, 1951 in San Antonio, Texas, is an American singer-songwriter, Oscar winner, Golden Globe and 5 Grammy Awards.

-His second album called "Another Page" of 1983 included the songs "Think of Laura" and "All Right".
+His second album, Another Page released in 1983 included the songs, "Think of Laura" and "All Right".

 Cross contributed voices in the 1985 David Lee Roth song called "California Girls" and also voiced Alan Parsons' song "So Far Away" and has once come up with him on stage to play it.

-The song "Loving Strangers (David's theme)" is part of the soundtrack of the movie "Nothing In Common" of 1986, with Tom Hanks and Jackie Gleason.
+The song "Loving Strangers (David's theme)" is part of the soundtrack of the movie Nothing In Common from 1986, with Tom Hanks and Jackie Gleason.

 His daughter Madison Cross is a singer and actress.

 The oldest son of Peter Griffin in the series Family Guy is named Christopher Cross Griffin.

 Since 1981, Christopher held the record of being the only artist to win the so-called "Big Four" of the Grammy Awards in a single ceremony: Record of the Year, Album of the Year, Song of the Year, and Best New Artist.
 Billie Eilish achieved the same feat in 2020 becoming the second person, the youngest person, and the first woman to do so.